refringe/CustomStamina/.github/README.md

 2. Open the `CustomStamina/config/config.json` file to adjust raid time options.
 3. Leave a review and let me know what you think.

+If you experience any problems, please [submit a detailed bug report](https://github.com/refringe/CustomStamina/issues).

 Enjoy.